Travelbound logo

 Food Technology School Trip To Bologna

-Learn about the secrets of Italian cuisine and its world famous products in Italy’s foodie Capital Bologna.
-Experience FICO Eataly World – the largest agri-food park in the world.
+Learn about the secrets of Italian cuisine and its world-famous products in Italy’s foodie capital, Bologna.
+Take a tour through the gastronomic delights of the country’s twenty regions at the agri-food park Grand Tour Italia.

 BolognaItalySchool TripsFood Technology